 • Generally, abstracts are submitted when all required information has been entered, usually no later than six months after admission.

 IX.1.2 Modified Record

-The CCR now requires facilities to use the Modified Record instead of the former Update/Correction and Follow-Up Records to transmit data modifications for abstracts already submitted as New Case Records.
+The CCR now requires facilities to use the Modified Record to transmit data modifications for abstracts already submitted as New Case Records.